 Despite the elimination of textile quotas among WTO members in 2005, the US and EU had subsequently imposed safeguard measures against imports from the Chinese mainland.
 Starting 1 January 2009, however, textile and clothing products originating in China no longer require any import licence or surveillance document before entering the EU.
 Meanwhile, textile and clothing shipments to the US made on or after 1 January 2009 are no longer subject to any quotas.

-Among various kinds of fibres, cotton remains the most preferred material for consumers in the appeal market.
+Among various kinds of fibres, cotton remains the most preferred material for consumers in the apparel market.
 Cotton-rich apparel continues to attract European consumers, while consumers in China, India and Japan agree that cotton and cotton blend are the most comfortable, authentic and sustainable, compared to other man-made fibres.

 Consumers, particularly in developed markets such as West Europe, the US and Japan, are enthusiastic about the environmentally friendly properties of biodegradable natural fibres like organic cotton, soy fibre and ahimsa silk.
 To keep up with this trend, manufacturers have also expanded their production of green textiles by utilising more bio-degradable materials and environmentally-friendly manufacturing processes, including high-efficiency management practices, process control, special processes, and recycling of wastewater.
-Fashion brands like Stella McCartney, H&M, Zara and Quiksilver have already pledged to end sourcing fibres from endangered forests.
+Fashion brands like Stella McCartney, H&M, Zara, Ralph Lauren, ASOS and Quiksilver have already pledged to end sourcing fibres from endangered forests.